Secondary suites

 Definitions

 A secondary suite is a complete living unit with its own kitchen, sleeping area, and washroom facilities contained within another dwelling.
-The two dwelling units (the primary residence and the secondary suite) and any common spaces make up a single real estate entity that cannot be stratified or otherwise legally separated from the other.
+The two dwelling units (the primary residence and the secondary suite) and any common spaces make up a single real estate entity.
+A secondary suite cannot be stratified or otherwise legally separated from the main unit.

 An accessory dwelling unit (often referred to as an ADU) is a self-contained dwelling unit, such as a garden suite, laneway home, carriage house or garage suite, located on the same legal lot as another dwelling.
 Specific planning rules and building code standards exist for the development of secondary suites and ADUs, providing property owners and tenants with assurances about the safety of their homes.